 But then I froze when I suddenly remembered why he looked so familiar.

-This guy was a convicted robber—I had seen his face all over the news.
 I remembered he was wanted for robbing several banks.
 I really panicked inside but tried not to show him any fear.

 As the ride continued, another memory surfaced, and my blood ran cold.

 The man on the news hadn’t been arrested because he was found dead.
 But here he was, driving the car.
-It had to be him—I was sure of it.

 My hands trembled as I tried to make sense of what was happening.